emmajanedrews/base-template/_posts/2014-04-11-renters-listen-up--you-can-save-money-by-buying.md

 ---
 layout: post
-title: Renters, Listen Up.
-You Can Save Money by Buying!
+title: 'Renters, Listen Up.
+You Can Save Money by Buying!'
-date: '2014-04-11T10:07:00.000-07:00'
+date: 2014-04-11 17:07:00
 author: Vyral Admin
 tags:
   - buyer tips
 excerpt:
 enclosure:
 pullquote:
 enclosure_type: video/mp4
 enclosure_time:
-use_youtube_image: true
+use_youtube_image: false
-youtube_alternate_image:
+youtube_alternate_image: /uploads/renters-listen-up-you-can-save-money-by-buying.jpg
 youtube_code: x_lbX9QKsPQ
 ---

-{% include youtube.html %}
-I am often asked whether someone should rent or buy when they move here to the Washington, D.C. area.
+{% include youtube.html %}I am often asked whether someone should rent or buy when they move here to the Washington, D.C. area.
 My answer is always to tell people that purchasing a home is the best option, especially if you will be here for more than 3 or 4 years.
 I have 5 great reasons why it's more beneficial to purchase rather than to rent.

 1. Mortgages are cheap: Interest rates are historically low right now, and even with the fluctuations in the market they have remained very, very affordable.
 Instead of pouring money into a rental property, why don't you put it towards a long term investment like a home?